brajeshwar/brajeshwar.github.io/_posts/2014/2014-05-17-missing-step-productivity-activities-stop-notifications.md

 Let's start with your phone.
 Every app in your phone will try to notify you for everything.
 Well, it turns out you don't need to be notified at all.
 Head over to the Notification Center of your phone and disable the notifications, except the ones that needs to be really ON - Phone Calls, Calendar and other apps that notifies when needed such as Cab Booking Apps, Flight Timings, etc. Experiment with the notifications but remember, "If everything is important, then nothing is important."

 ![iPhone Battery Notification)](/static/2014/iPhone-Battery-Notification.jpg)
-_Disable Phone Battery Percentage Display._

 Let's study a very simple example.

-Here is a simple passive notification that can keep you on your toes and stress you out the most - <strong>phone battery percentage indicator</strong>.
+Here is a simple passive notification that can keep you on your toes and stress you out the most - phone battery percentage indicator.
 We have become so obsessed with 'juicing-up' our phones that our level of happiness and relaxation decreases exponentially with the decrease of the battery percentage display.
 Seriously, disable that.
 The same goes for your Laptop Battery Indicator - turn that percentage indicator off.

 Yes, during the initial days, it will be hard for you and many will give up.
 It's OK but now you know you can do that, give it a try another time.
 Try if for about a week and once you get used to it, you'll realize that you no longer care that much.
-You're much more free than before - <em>Free Your Mind</em>.
+You're much more free than before - Free Your Mind.

 ![Disable Email Notifications)](/static/2014/mail-notification-disable.gif)
-_Disable any form of Email Notification._

 Another major source of distraction and productivity drain is emails.
 I won't have to repeat what experts have already said a thousand times, do not check your emails often, do not check emails in the morning, deal with emails twice or thrice in a day.
 If you plan and work based on emails, then you're letting the person on the other end of that email control your life, your work and your family.